here-to-help-ai/here-to-help-app/README.md

 Thank you for considering our solution.

-Created by: Jeffery Tan, Jordan Moshcovitis, Rakshitsh Ramprakash, Sahil Kumar.
+Created by: Jeffery Tan, Jordan Moshcovitis, Rakshith Ramprakash, Sahil Kumar.

 Date: 08 June 2024